HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 28: May 18, 2020

+**Today's Progress**:  Worked on more Javascript DOM manipulation exercises and Python exercises - reviewed object oriented programming and classes.

+**Thoughts:** Worked on vanilla javascript exercises with rendering to the DOM.
+Reviewed Python object oriented programming including classes, objects and inheritance with the wonderful PythonForAll study group.
+Javascript data manipulation is coming together with these projects.
+I'm eager to get back to building in Flask, once I complete these Javascript challenges.

+**Link(s) to work:**  [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground), [Python Playground](https://github.com/HajaSChilds/python3_playground)

 # Day 27: May 17, 2020

 **Today's Progress**:  Its a Javascript weekend, Diner project and DOM manipulation